Airtightness concept

 pro clima airtightness systems

-pro clima provides coordinated system solutions for practical installation of permanently reliable airtightness – these systems each consist of a vapour retarder and airtight membrane, a joint adhesive, an adhesive tape, and grommets and solutions for detail features.
+pro clima provides coordinated system solutions for practical installation of permanently reliable airtightness – these systems each consist of a vapour check (alternate terms: vapour control or retarder) and airtightness membrane, a joint adhesive, an adhesive tape, and grommets/gaskets and solutions for detail features.

 • Complete system with perfectly coordinated individual components